cowprotocol/docs/docs/cow-protocol/reference/core/tokens.md

 ### Bad token list

 There is an explicit bad token list, containing tokens that have been identified as incompatible with CoW Protocol due to edge cases or other issues.
-One such examples are tokens that take a fee on transfer.
+One such example is tokens that take a fee on transfer.
 The bad token list is not exhaustive and is supplemented by automated bad token detection, which may be flaky, e.g. if a token exhibits rounding issues on transfers depending on certain condition.
 In any case, if a token is on the bad token list, it will result in an `UnsupportedToken` error when attempting to retrieve a quote or place an order.